The NSW Government will introduce a 12-month trial drug checking program at selected music festivals from early 2025.

 They will be required to sign a waiver noting the limitations of testing and that no level of illicit drug consumption is safe.

-The person then provides a small sample of the substance to be tested, and an analytical chemist tests the sample.
+The person then provides a small sample of the substance to be tested, and an analytical scientist tests the sample.

-The sample is tested, and after a short time the person has a private conversation to discuss the test results, potential dangers and how to reduce their risk and appropriate harm reduction and health services they can access.
+The sample is tested, and after a short time the person has a conversation with the peer worker, and health worker if needed, to discuss the test results, potential dangers and how to reduce their risk and appropriate harm reduction and health services they can access.

-No. Staff at drug checking services cannot tell people if it is safe to take the drug.
+No. Staff at drug checking services will not tell people if it is safe to use a drug.
 Staff can offer tailored and general information on how to reduce harms from these drugs.

-The trial will use a mix of technologies to test for purity (dose/strength), adulterants (substances added to or mixed with drugs) and a wide range of substances.
+The trial will use a mix of technologies to test for the main components of the substance and an indication of potency (strength) where possible.

 Drug checking services do not provide a guarantee of safety.